qweasd1/CMU_SE_PHD/communication/subtype_logic_for_StructureType.md

 			&& this.getRawResultType().isSubtypeOf(ddt.getRawResultType(), ctx);
 	}
 ```
 we can see for both arguments' type and result's type we use ```isSubtypeOf(...)``` method.
-As I think, it might have some issue if we do it this way.a
+As I think, it might have some issue if we do it this way.
 Considering the following example:
 ```
 type A